Jacksonian democracy: Reforms

 Jackson fulfilled his promise of broadening the influence of the citizenry in government, although not without vehement controversy over his methods.

 Jacksonian policies included ending the bank of the United States, expanding westward and removing American Indians from the Southeast.
 Jackson was denounced as a tyrant by opponents on both ends of the political spectrum such as Henry Clay and John C. Calhoun.
 This led to the rise of the Whig Party.

 Jackson created a spoils system to clear out elected officials in government of an opposing party and replace them with his supporters as a reward for their electioneering.
 With Congress controlled by his enemies, Jackson relied heavily on the power of the veto to block their moves.

 One of the most important of these was the Maysville Road veto in 1830.
 A part of Clay's American System, the bill would have allowed for federal funding of a project to construct a road linking Lexington and the Ohio River, the entirety of which would be in the state of Kentucky, Clay's home state.
 His primary objection was based on the local nature of the project.
-He argued it was not the federal government's job to fund projects of such a local nature and or those lacking a connection to the nation as a whole.
+He argued it was not the federal government's job to fund projects of such a local nature and/or those lacking a connection to the nation as a whole.
 The debates in Congress reflected two competing visions of federalism.
 The Jacksonians saw the union strictly as the cooperative aggregation of the individual states, while the Whigs saw the entire nation as a distinct entity.

 Carl Lane argues "securing national debt freedom was a core element of Jacksonian democracy".
 Paying off the national debt was a high priority which would make a reality of the Jeffersonian vision of America truly free from rich bankers, self-sufficient in world affairs, virtuous at home, and administered by a small government not prone to financial corruption or payoffs.

 What became of Jacksonian Democracy, according to Sean Wilentz was diffusion.
 Many ex-Jacksonians turned their crusade against the Money Power into one against the Slave Power and became Republicans.
 He points to the struggle over the Wilmot Proviso of 1846, the Free Soil Party revolt of 1848, and the mass defections from the Democrats in 1854 over the Kansas–Nebraska Act.
-Other Jacksonian leaders such as Chief Justice Roger B. Taney endorsed slavery through the 1857 Dred Scott decision.
+Other Jacksonian leaders such as Chief Justice Roger B. Taney endorsed slaveholding rights through the 1857 Dred Scott ruling.
 Southern Jacksonians overwhelmingly endorsed secession in 1861, apart from a few opponents led by Andrew Johnson.
 In the North, Jacksonians Martin Van Buren, Stephen A. Douglas and the War Democrats fiercely opposed secession, while Franklin Pierce, James Buchanan and the Copperheads did not.